 In an era of YouTube tutorials, smartphones, and world-class digital learning courses — where information is only ever a click away — self-directed learning was an inevitable evolution.
-With employees asking for more and more control in many facets of life, from remote working to mental health support and beyond, it was only a matter of time before self-directed learning took off.
+With employees asking for more and more control in many facets of life, from remote working to mental health support and beyond, it was only a matter of time before self-directed training took off.

-On an intuitive level, self-directed learning makes plenty of sense.
+On an intuitive level, this makes plenty of sense.
 After all, who knows better how you prefer to learn, what you need to learn, and where your skill gaps lie: you, or a generic assigned learning program?
 Learners no longer want to sit back and be told what to learn, they want the freedom to access tools that facilitate learning.
 Ideally, at their own pace and on their own schedule.

 Self-directed learning is many things.
 It’s flexible.
 It’s decentralised.
 And it puts the learner first.
 But most of all, self-directed learning is here to stay.